Museum Studies (MUSE)

 Intensive study of selected topics and problems of special interest in Museum Studies.
 May be repeated in separate terms to a maximum of 8 hours.
 Prerequisite: Consent of instructor.

 Supervised individual study involving a museum-based internship, museum-related project or museum-related research paper and fulfilling the capstone requirement for the Graduate Minor in Museum Studies.
-Approved for letter and S/U grading.
-Credit is not given for MUSE 590 and either LIS 591 or ARTH 595.
-Prerequisite: Approval of the Museum Studies Steering Committee.
+0 to 4 graduate hours.
+No professional credit.
+Approved for Letter and S/U grading.
+Prerequisite: Approval of the Museum Studies Program Coordinator.